 The Transnational Institute (TNI) is an international research and advocacy institute committed to building a just, democratic and sustainable planet.
 For more than 40 years, TNI has served as a unique nexus between social movements, engaged scholars and policy makers.

 The Transnational Institute (TNI) envisions a world of peace, equity and democracy on a sustainable planet brought about and sustained by an informed and engaged citizenry.

 It carries out radical informed analysis on critical global issues, builds alliances with social movements and develops proposals for a more sustainable, just and democratic world.

-The Transnational Institute (TNI) was established in 1974 as an international network of activist researchers (“scholar activists”) committed to critical analyses of the global problems of today and tomorrow.
+The Transnational Institute was established in 1974 as an international network of activist researchers (“scholar activists”) committed to critical analyses of the global problems of today and tomorrow.
 It aims to provide intellectual support to movements struggling for a more democratic, equitable and environmentally sustainable world.

 Over almost 40 years, TNI has gained an international reputation for:

 - carrying out well researched and radical critiques – sometimes against the grain - of current pressing global problems